I’ve always sought out stories about families – by birth or by choice – over the years.

 - I would even include Remember Me by Mary Higgins Clark.

-I’m talking about Shirley Jackson’s “Let Me Tell You: New Stories, Essays, and Other Writings.”
+I’m talking about Shirley Jackson’s “Let Me Tell You: New Stories, Essays, and Other Writings” (paid link).
 I found myself commiserating with her stories about her family and the goofy stuff they’ve had to suffer through together.

-Even something as silly as who left the hose out.
+Even a situation as silly as who left the hose out.

 I got to thinking why I gravitate towards stories about fictional families and not-so-fictional ones.